uwescience/myria-web/index.md

 # Myria Web

-this is the primary web front-end for Myria.
+This is the primary web front-end for Myria.
 The code for the web front end is at [https://github.com/uwescience/myria-web](https://github.com/uwescience/myria-web).
 You'll also find the developer documentation there.

 ## Perfopticon